Looking for Something?

 How to make Slow Cooker Carolina Pulled Pork

 In a small bowl, combine brown sugar, paprika, salt and ground black pepper.
+Stir together then sprinkle mixture evenly over the pork.

 Place onions into the bottom of the slow cooker and place pork on top of the onions.
+Spread banana peppers over the top of the pork.

-In a small bowl or a measuring cup, combine cider vinegar, Worcestershire sauce, white sugar, dry mustard powder, and garlic salt.
+In a small bowl or a measuring cup, combine cider vinegar, Worcestershire sauce, white sugar, dry mustard powder and garlic salt.
 Stir until well combined.

 Cover and cook on low for 7-8 hours or on high for 3-4 hours.